romitjain/romitjain.github.io/collections/_writings/thoughtful_ramblings/index.md

 has_children: true
 ---

-I'll share some of my rambings here!
+Here, I'll share some of my random rambings that occupy my mind space.